 Select the check box against Delivery Optimization Files to delete them.
 These Delivery Optimization Files are files that were previously downloaded to your computer.
-They can be deleted if currently they are unused by the Delivery Optimization service.
+They can be deleted if they are currently unused by the Delivery Optimization service.

-So you need to check this setting on and off and check that that the setting has not reverted from Off to On.
+So you need to check this setting on and off and check that the setting has not reverted from Off to On.
 You may consequently also need to delete the Delivery Optimization Files regularly.

 Did you see these files on your system?
 What was their size?

 What is the Delivery Optimization service?
 Should I Cleanup delivery Optimization files?

 According to Microsoft, you can safely delete these files if you need space.
 These are used to download up[dates from Microsoft./ They are stored in a dedicated cache to be uploaded to other devices on your local network (if the settings are turned on).
 So if you have a lot of Windows PC at home, you may want to keep them for faster delivery.

 What will happens if I delete Delivery Optimization files?

 They will reappear after some time if you have not turned off the setting which allows updates to be delivered locally once they are downloaded on a PC.
 Unless the file size is in terms of GBs and you are running out of space on your system drive, these can be left untouched.